Ontologies for Business Analysis

 - Professionals who work in the field of business analysis, enterprise analysis, enterprise architecture and knowledge management

 - Change champions willing to keep abreast of leading-edge methods for supporting enterprise and business transformation programmes

 - Data modellers and information architects (but more generally people who work with structured modelling approaches for data and information) who do not have prior exposure to ontologies

 - Practitioners involved in model-driven and service-oriented architectures with an interest in systems interoperability

 - Academics with an interest in the ground-breaking applications of ontology tools and techniques

 I am a seasoned technology professional with a passion for empowering people to apply innovative and best-in-class approaches targeted at information architecture, product management, business analysis and technical publications.

-    As a bestselling online instructor, one of my goals is to advocate for knowledge graph technology in order to augment enterprise data architecture, promote systems interoperability and extend product lifecycle management capabilities.
+As a bestselling online instructor, one of my goals is to democratise knowledge graph technologies, ontology and semantic data representation techniques and their multifold applications.

-    I have a Ph.D. in systems & knowledge engineering and an extensive background in product design engineering.
+I have a Ph.D. in systems & knowledge engineering and an extensive background in product design & manufacturing engineering.